chef/chef-web-docs/content/reusable/md/node_types.md

-The types of nodes that can be managed by Chef include, but are not limited to, the following:
+The types of nodes that can be managed by Chef include, but aren't limited to, the following:

 <!-- markdownlint-disable-file MD033 -->